-WWHC has 2 lifts in each of the six towers which are split level, each lift serving odd and even floors.
+WWHC has 2 lifts in each tower which are split level, each lift serving odd and even floors.
 Each lift has a 'fire service control' function.
 However, it should be noted that WWHC's lift are not defined as firefighting lifts.